csarron/MobileAccelerator/ncs/api_demo/README.md

 # Usage

 ## Requirements
+**Hardware**:
+You need a USB Type C to Type A converter to plug in the NCS for newer MacBooks.
+You also need an OTG cable if you want to use the NCS on Android Phones.

-No requirements need for the C version.
-For the Python version, you need to install pillow by `pip install pillow`.
+**Software**: No requirements need for the C version.
+For the Python version, `Pillow` package is used to process the images, you can install by `pip install pillow`.

 ## macOS and Ubuntu